-The automotive industry is evolving fast.
-As industry trends like autonomous driving, on-board connectivity, and hybrid/electric vehicles continue to drive the innovation race, agility-minded automotive companies are turning to Protolabs to accelerate new product development and get to market faster.
+The automotive industry is evolving fast and industry trends like autonomous driving, on-board connectivity, and hybrid/electric vehicles continue to drive the innovation race.
+Agility-minded automotive companies are turning to Protolabs to accelerate new product development and get to market faster.
 With quick-turn digital manufacturing and automated manufacturability feedback, designers and engineers can mitigate design and cost risks while developing a more responsive supply chain to better react to driver and passenger demand for more customised vehicles.

 Why Protolabs for Automotive Development?